ClickHouse/ClickHouse/docker/server/README.md

 docker run -d --name some-clickhouse-server --ulimit nofile=262144:262144 -v /path/to/your/config.xml:/etc/clickhouse-server/config.xml clickhouse/clickhouse-server
 ```

-### Start server as custom user
+### Start server as a custom user

 ```bash
 # $(pwd)/data/clickhouse should exist and be owned by current user
 docker run --rm --user ${UID}:${GID} --name some-clickhouse-server --ulimit nofile=262144:262144 -v "$(pwd)/logs/clickhouse:/var/log/clickhouse-server" -v "$(pwd)/data/clickhouse:/var/lib/clickhouse" clickhouse/clickhouse-server
 ```

-When you use the image with mounting local directories inside you probably would like to not mess your directory tree with files owner and permissions.
-Then you could use `--user` argument.
-In this case, you should mount every necessary directory (`/var/lib/clickhouse` and `/var/log/clickhouse-server`) inside the container.
+When you use the image with local directories mounted, you probably would like to specify the user to maintain the proper file ownership.
+Use the `--user` argument and mount `/var/lib/clickhouse` and `/var/log/clickhouse-server` inside the container.
 Otherwise, the image will complain and not start.

 ### Start server from root (useful in case of userns enabled)